 Molly “Equality” Dykeman: All by Myself – Cult favorite Molly “Equality” Dykeman is a lady-loving, nacho-eating, toilet paper-hoarding security guard at PS 339 in the Bronx by day, and a seducer of women across all five borough by night.
 In a new show written and performed by her alter-ego Andrea Alton, the wacky unapologetic “train wreck” is taking it to the streets after spending the first three months of quarantine writing her best poems ever, and the next three trying to figure out Zoom and how to steal wifi.
 A hit at theater festivals and comedy clubs, she’ll be performing in Park Slope, Brooklyn, on Saturday, October 3 and 10, at 4pm.

 Bette Davis Ain’t for Sissies – Jessica Sherr’s internationally acclaimed solo show brings Hollywood legend Bette Davis to life, as the 31-year-old star battles sexism, the male-dominated studio system, and a loss at the 1939 Oscars, in her fight for prime roles and equal pay.
 Directed by Karen Carpenter, the work premiered at the New York International Fringe Festival in 2008, and has since played to sold-out five-star runs in the Edinburgh Fringe Festival, London, and throughout the US.
 You can see the 70-minute hit on the Upper West Side on Sunday, October 4, 11, and 18, at 4 pm EDT, and October 25, at 3 pm.
+It has also been announced that the show will be performed live on Stellar November 19–December 17, Thursdays at 7:30pm.
+Tickets are $19.50 each, available at www.

 Made for Each Other – In a funny, romantic, and sensitive gay-marriage dramedy, written by Monica Bauer and directed by John D. FitzGibbon, John Fico enacts the story of Jerry and Vincent – two men who are deeply in love, but have kept secrets of their unresolved pasts that could end their wedding plans and land Vincent in an Alzheimer’s ward like his mother.
 With a running time of approximately 60 minutes, this engaging show about love, sex, and memory has been a hit from London to LA since 2010, including an open run at NYC’s legendary Stage Left Theatre, Tucson’s Invisible Theatre, and two years at The Edinburgh Festival Fringe.
 It plays Sunday, October 4, 11, and 18, at 4pm, at a site in Park Slope, Brooklyn.